 Sensor unplugged from the display.
 Be sure to keep the foam insert behind the cable to retain the cable during battery changes.
-Reconnect the sensor, power the meter off and then back on to reset.
+Reconnect the sensor, power off the meter and then back on to reset.

-Clock icon appears on the display
+Clock icon appears on the display: